Post Level: ISA-Junior Specialist

 WE RESPECT DIVERSITY: work together effectively, respectfully and inclusively, regardless of our differences in culture and perspective.

 WE FOCUS ON PEOPLE: cooperate to fully reach our potential –and this is true for our colleagues as well as our clients.
 Emotional intelligence and receptiveness are vital parts of our UNIDO identity.

 WE FOCUS ON RESULTS AND RESPONSIBILITIES: focus on planning, organizing and managing our work effectively and efficiently.
 We are responsible and accountable for achieving our results and meeting our performance standards.
 This accountability does not end with our colleagues and supervisors, but we also owe it to those we serve and who have trusted us to contribute to a better, safer and healthier world.

 WE COMMUNICATE AND EARN TRUST: communicate effectively with one another and build an environment of trust where we can all excel in our work.

 WE THINK OUTSIDE THE BOX AND INNOVATE: To stay relevant, we continuously improve, support innovation, share our knowledge and skills, and learn from one another.

-Fluency in written and spoken English is required.
-Working knowledge of or fluency in another UN official language is desirable.
+Fluency in written and spoken English and Spanish is required.

 Field of Expertise